Claude Code In My Pocket

 Two approaches exist:

-- HTTP transport - Connect to GitHub’s hosted MCP endpoint at
+1. HTTP transport — Connect to GitHub’s hosted MCP endpoint at api.githubcopilot.com.
+Simplest setup, no extra containers.

 First, create a fine-grained Personal Access Token: